ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-announcement.md

 ## The Journey So Far

 Bee 2.0 represents the culmination of months of significant technical advances as well as the broader growth of the Swarm ecosystem.
 On the technical side, development of the Bee client has been marked by substantial refactoring to enhance code maintainability and facilitate the development of new features.
-These developments laid the foundation for the significant upgrades in the 2.0 release, including the new erasure coding feature which forms the cornerstone of the release.
+These developments laid the foundation for the significant upgrades introduced in the 2.0 release, including the new erasure coding feature which forms the cornerstone of the release.

 Parallel to the refactoring has been the rollout of the [postage stamp price oracle](https://blog.ethswarm.org/foundation/2023/oracle-overview/) which enables dynamic pricing based on network usage — a key component for Swarm's self-sustaining economic system.
 The release of the price oracle also marks the completion of [Swarm's storage incentives system](https://blog.ethswarm.org/foundation/2022/the-mechanics-of-swarm-networks-storage-incentives/).